 - The organisers must provide each line judge with uniform flags.
-The colour of the flags must be in contrast with the colour of the flooring (the flags should be red or yellow). - The line judges: must be present on the playing area, in uniform, 30 minutes before the match start time (45 minutes for international matches). - Must know their work well even if only two line judges are used (see diagram 10 in the Rulebook). - Are required to signal every fault which occurs close to the line for which they are responsible, as well as those occurring at the moment of the service hit. - If the ball touches the antenna, crosses over it, or flies outside it, into the opponent's court, the line judge closest to the direction of the ball, must signal the fault. - Faults should be signalled clearly, to ensure beyond any doubt that the first referee sees them.
+The colour of the flags must be in contrast with the colour of the flooring (the flags should be red or yellow). - The line judges: must be present on the playing area, in uniform, 30 minutes before the match start time (45 minutes for international matches). - Must know their work well even if only two line judges are used (see diagram 10 in the Rulebook). - Are required to signal every fault which occurs close to the line for which they are responsible, as well as those occurring at the moment of the service hit. - If the ball touches the antenna, crosses over it, or flies outside it, into the opponent's court, the line judge facing to the direction of the ball, must signal the fault. - Faults should be signalled clearly, to ensure beyond any doubt that the first referee sees them.
 For examples of good line judge work, please view the refereeing instructional videos on the FIVB web site. - The line judge should relax between rallies. - The line judges should leave their position during TO and TTO and stay at the respective corners of the playing area.
+If this is not possible during set intervals, they should stand two-by-two in front of the penalty area.